bhavyanshu/bhavyanshu.github.com/_posts/2015-09-24-easy-user-registration-and-authentication-in-laravel-5.md

 	Migrated: 2014_10_12_000000_create_users_table
 	Migrated: 2014_10_12_100000_create_password_resets_table

 That's it.
 You can open your *phpmyadmin* and check the tables and their structure.
 Next step is how do we add data to table using forms.
 For this, we will first create our layouts using blade.
 Then we will write a controller to handle the actions of login and register.
-Also, in laravel 5, we make use of *HTTP Requests*.
+Also, in laravel, we make use of *HTTP Requests*.
 These let us validate the input provided by the users when they submit the form and also lets us define whether the users are authorized to make such requests or not.

 > **Important Note**: By default, laravel has namespace set to "App" and mapped to *app/* directory.
 But you can change the namespace of all classes using one simple command.
 For example, in this tutorial, I have changed namespace for the app using command `sudo php artisan app:name Learnlaravel`, where the new namespace is "LearnLaravel".